Thanksgiving Cactus: Grow And Care Guide

 Bloom Time

 Thanksgiving cactus bloom in late fall, right around the time of the holiday in November.
-Typically when you purchase a Thanksgiving cactus around the holidays, the buds will already be set and it will bloom shortly.
+When a plant is purchased right before the holiday the buds will already be set.

 Blooms can last up to 8 weeks if properly cared for.
-Optimal temperatures for a Christmas cactus is around 68-70 degrees.
+Optimal temperatures are between 68-70 degrees, use care with watering, and keep the plant out of direct sun.

 *Do not fertilize or re pot while the plant is blooming!